pulsemicro/sample-1-instructions/README.md

 ### What is a template?

 A template can be anything you want it to be, as long as it has something that can be modified by the user.
+Each template should have a unique set of customizable fields.

 A simple example: